Victoria Ward, Steward of the Land

 The Ward Village Master Plan is approved by HCDA, setting the groundwork for the development of this community.

-Victoria Ward, Limited, transitions to The Howard Hughes Corporation.
+Victoria Ward, Limited, transitions to Howard Hughes.

 The Last Decade